WinVector/Examples/LogisticOmit/margin_recovery.md

     ## [1]  1 -1 -1  1 -1  1  1 -1

-All valid solutions are of the form `v + z * ns` for scalars `z`.
+In our case the null space was one dimensional, or spanned by a single vector.
+This means all valid solutions are of the form `v + z * ns` for scalars `z`.
 In fact all solutions are some interval of `z` values.
 We can solve for this interval.

-And, we have seen the direction we are varying (`ns`) before, it is `test_vec`!
+Note, we have seen the direction we are varying (`ns`) before, it is `test_vec`!
+We have re-derived the blind spot of the observation
+procedure: it obscures interactions in the original data.
+For our particular example data there were no interactions, so this is in this case actually a benefit.

-Our attempted recovered solutions to the (unknown to either experimenter!) original data distribution details can be seen below.
+The range of recovered solutions to the (unknown to either experimenter!) original data distribution details can be seen below.

 <table>